EXCLUSIVE-U.S. EPA granted full biofuel waivers to refineries despite Energy Dept advice -memo

 "The memo clearly shows that EPA continues to disregard the recommendations of DOE," Geoff Cooper, head of the Renewable Fuels Association industry group, said in an email.

+Mayor Pete Buttigieg also mentioned small refinery waivers on Tuesday during a campaign stop in Iowa, calling them "big giveaways to oil," drawing applause from his crowd.

-Under the U.S. Renewable Fuel Standard, oil refineries are required to blend biofuels like corn-based ethanol into their fuel or purchase credits from those that do, a law intended to help farmers and cut U.S. dependence on foreign oil but which refiners say costs them a fortune.
+The U.S. Renewable Fuel Standard requires oil refineries to blend biofuels, such as corn-based ethanol, into their fuel or purchase credits from those that do.

+The law is intended to help farmers and cut U.S. dependence on foreign oil but refiners say it costs them a fortune.

 The RFS, however, allows the EPA to grant waivers from the regulation to small refining facilities of 75,000 barrels per day or less, if they can prove that compliance would cause them disproportionate economic hardship.

-Under the process, the DOE assesses the applications and provides recommendations to the EPA, which then makes a final decision.
+This process sees the DOE assess applications and provide recommendations to the EPA, which then makes a final decision.

 While the EPA publishes the number of waiver applicants and recipients each year, it keeps their identities secret, arguing the information is business-sensitive.